swdovg/nc_educ_base/README.md

 Start application and navigate to localhost:8082/api/clientManagement/client/1.
 It should return client model jSON retrieved from database.

-If data was successfully initialized on the next application astart it may throw an exception.
+If data was successfully initialized on the next application start it may throw an exception.

     org.postgresql.util.PSQLException: ERROR: duplicate key value violates unique constraint "clients_pkey"